LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 ### Dynamic Routing interactions

-Dynamic Routing is the intelligent routing of consumer conversations to the most qualified agents — bot or human — based on intent data and other contextual data: consumer inputs, past interactions, loyalty tier, and other attributes.
+[Dynamic Routing](conversation-orchestrator-dynamic-routing-overview.html) is the intelligent routing of consumer conversations to the most qualified agents — bot or human — based on intent data and other contextual data: consumer inputs, past interactions, loyalty tier, and other attributes.
 Dynamic routing makes possible highly personal consumer journeys and routing at scale.
 It is a key architectural component of Conversation Orchestrator, one of LivePerson’s Conversational AI applications.
-For an in-depth introduction to Dynamic Routing, see [here](conversation-orchestrator-dynamic-routing-overview.html).

 Conversation Builder includes a **Dynamic Routing interaction** that significantly simplifies the usage of the Dynamic Routing capability.
 While there are other methods of implementing Dynamic Routing, using this interaction instead is recommended for its ease of use and lack of code.

 {: .important}
 The Dynamic Routing interaction is only available to brands who log in with single sign-on via Conversational Cloud.
 It isn’t available if you log into Conversation Builder directly. <br><br>
 This section provides basic information on Conversation Builder’s Dynamic Routing interaction.
-For detailed information on using this interaction, see the Conversation Orchestrator getting started documentation that’s [here](conversation-orchestrator-dynamic-routing-getting-started.html).
+For detailed information on using this interaction, see the [Conversation Orchestrator getting started documentation](conversation-orchestrator-dynamic-routing-getting-started.html).

 #### How the interaction works